Moving Day Checklist

 Read the utility metres and take photos for your new billing.

 Set a room aside for your pet away from strangers, boots and noises.
 Place bedding, toys, food, water and items with familiar smells to keep your pet calm.
 Clearly mark the room so your removals men don’t enter.

 Set aside a room or space to place valuable or fragile items, away from the hubbub of the many items and boxes coming in.

 Once your removal team has left, assemble essential items such as beds, bedroom curtains, dining table and set-up a TV to keep young movers entertained, they’ve had a long day too and will need some down-time.
 Our tip is to do it as soon as possible, you don’t have to reassemble your bed at the exact moment you really want to get in it.

 Congratulate yourselves on a job well done with wine, chocolate, a take-away or a lie down in a dark room!

-Ready to start planning your move?
-Get a free quote.
+Ready to start planning your move – get a fast, free quote.

 Moving abroad?
 We can help – check out our European or International services.